LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/getstartedtutorial/intents_cv_domain.png">

 5. Adding the Cross-vertical starter pack provides you with a robust, trained domain with several intents designed to quickly get you up and running.
 Take some time to look at the intents provided along the left side.
-Clicking on any of them will display the intent name along with its training phrases that can be modified to suit your specific needs.
+Clicking any of them displays the intent name and its training phrases, which can be modified to suit your specific needs.

+    <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/getstartedtutorial/intents_cv_domain2.png">

     For now, you won’t add any additional content, but keep in mind that any new intents you add will need a minimum of 20 training phrases and that any changes will result in the model needing to be re-trained.

-    <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/getstartedtutorial/intents_cv_domain2.png">

 6. In the **Test User Input** panel on the right, you can test utterances and see how they score against the provided intents.
-We’ll be using the "make payment" intent in this tutorial, so enter an utterance that you would expect to trigger this particular intent, such as, “I want to make a payment.”
+You will be using the "make payment" intent in this tutorial, so enter an utterance that you would expect to trigger this particular intent, such as, “I want to make a payment.”
 Select "1" for your **Model version**, and toggle the **Search in domain** switch to "on."
 Then click **Test**.

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/getstartedtutorial/intents_test.png">